Baháʼí Faith in Madagascar: Multiplication of involvements

 Since its inception the religion has had involvement in socio-economic development beginning by giving greater freedom to women, promulgating the promotion of female education as a priority concern, and that involvement was given practical expression by creating schools, agricultural coops, and clinics.
 The religion entered a new phase of activity when a message of the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities in which they lived.
 Worldwide in 1979 there were 129 officially recognized Baháʼí socio-economic development projects.
 By 1987, the number of officially recognized development projects had increased to 1482.

 On September 10–15, 1986 Baháʼí youth participated in a national Youth Fair in Antananarivo and won first prize for their display and second prize for their musical event at this fair, whose theme was "Youth, Peace and Development."
 From April 1989 Baháʼís in several communities organized a campaign to engage the awareness of governmental and neighborhood leaders with the religion.
 At these meetings books were presented and the Baháʼís described ways they had engaged in socio-economic development projects and asked what more they could do.
 Displays on the religion were set up and invitations were sent out for neighbors to attend prayer meetings at local Baháʼí centers.
 These events resulted in some 700 people joining the religion in a year's time.

 Modern community

 At the 2003 50th anniversary of the arrival of the religion on the island celebrations were held and two ministers from the Malagasy government gave speeches praising the religion for its teachings of universal unity and peace.
 The media covered the events.
 Several newspapers published articles about the events, and the national television channel covered the closing ceremony.

 Demographics

 By 2003 there were 33 local assemblies.

-The Association of Religion Data Archives in 2005 estimated about 17,900 (0.1% of the national population) Baháʼís in the country.
+The Association of Religion Data Archives in 2020 estimated that 0.09% of the national population were Baháʼís.